 INReS - Integration of sustainable stormwater management tools into planning execution and management software (BIM)

-Remedy can be provided by sustainable, integrative rainwater management.
-The combination of different blue-green infrastructures, e.g. green roofs and facades, seepage systems, cisterns and other retention solutions, can buffer the precipitation and make valuable water available for urban flora and fauna.
-Evaporative cooling can reduce urban overheating and improve the life quality of residents.
+Sustainable, integrative rainwater management is an effective climate change adaptation measure for preparing urban spaces to more frequent extreme weather events.
+The combination of different green-blue infrastructures, such as green roofs and facades, seepage systems and other retention solutions like cisterns, can buffer precipitation and make valuable water available for urban flora and fauna.
+Evaporative cooling can reduce urban overheating and improve the quality of life for its inhabitants.

-In order to ensure the greatest possible dissemination and best possible integration in all phases of a project, from concept to planning, construction to operation and possible renovations, compatibility with the Building Information Modeling (BIM) is essential.
-This enables a wide range of stakeholders and trades to access data, to edit it together and to react quickly and without loss of information in the event of changes to the plan.
+In order to ensure the widest possible dissemination and best possible integration in all phases of a project, from conception to planning, construction, operation and potential refurbishment, compatibility with the Building Information Model (BIM) is essential.
+This enables a wide range of stakeholders and trades to access data, process it jointly and react quickly and without loss of information in the event of changing plans.
+In order to advance the digital interfaces of GIS and environmental data for implementation in BIM, an interface analysis in the form of a data survey in various BIM-related standards is necessary.
+This enables digital planning processes to be implemented in accordance with current regulations and technologies.
+INReS provides a remedy for this problem by means of multi-sectoral interfaces entered in a database.
+The external interfaces to the legal framework, external databases (such as eHYD and eBod) and BIM data are summarised here.

 Institute of Soil Bioengineering and Landscape Construction, University of Natural Resources and Life Sciences, Vienna